hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

   - camera
 ---

-In this blog post I would like to give an <a href="#list">overview</a> about the best camera bags which I would select for a Sony A7, A7II A7RII or A7SII (and also a6500, a6300 or a6000 since they share a similar form factor).
+In this blog post I would like to give an <a href="#list">overview</a> about the best lightweight camera bags which I would select for a Sony A7, A7II A7RII or A7SII (and also a6500, a6300 or a6000 since they share a similar form factor).

 Different cases might be useful for different activities e.g. you might select a different camera bag when you go hiking than you would choose when planning to go on a kayaking or packrafting trip.